sanazehra2001/OBV-EVS/README.md

 *	Apache Tomcat Server version 9 has been used.
 It is a simple to use web server which can be used at commercial scale also.
 ###### DATABASE
 *	MS Access 2016 was used to create a database named “EVoting.accdb”.
 The database contains tables for storing user, constituencies, voters, political parties, candidates and votes.
 Other tables include those implementing many-to-many relationships.

+Demo is also available in the uploaded files